aefarrell/aefarrell.github.io/_posts/2021-04-10-turbulent_jet_example.md

 ## The Scenario

 Consider, for an example, a leak from an acetylene cylinder inside a large building, such as in a warehouse or shop.
 We imagine, for convenience, that the air within the building is quiescent.
-For the sake of an example suppose the leak is a 1/4 in. hole, similar in diameter to a typical acetylene hose, and that the operating pressure at that point is 15psig[<sup id="fnref-1">1</sup>](#fn-1) We are interested in exploring the concentration distribution as the acetylene jets into the air and mixes, with our reference concentration of interest being half the LEL of 2.5%(vol).
+For the sake of an example suppose the leak is a 1/4 in. hole, similar in diameter to a typical acetylene hose, and that the operating pressure at that point is 15psig<a href="#fn-1" class="sidenote-number"></a><span class="sidenote" id="fn-1">From CGA G-1 2009 the safe operating pressure of an acetylene system</span> We are interested in exploring the concentration distribution as the acetylene jets into the air and mixes, with our reference concentration of interest being half the LEL of 2.5%(vol).

-{% capture footnote-1 %}
-<a name="fn-1"><strong>1</strong></a>: From CGA G-1 2009 the safe operating pressure of an acetylene system [↩](#fnref-1)
-{% endcapture %}

 ```julia